sailfishos-chum/Fotokopierer/README.md

 the number of parallel build steps (by configuring the "CMake build step" and adding "-j2" or even "-j1" to the "Tool arguments" field), otherwise the build will fail.

+#### From the command line
+Fotokopierer has a `justfile` performing the necessary steps.
+In order to compile/build the package for a certain architecture, run

+- `just cmake release i486` ... run `cmake`
+- `just make release i486` ... run `make`
+- `just build release i486` ... build the app
+- `just package release i486` ... create an rpm package
+- `just allrpms` ... create rpm packages for i486, armv7hl and aarch64
+- `just emulator` ... build the app and run in the emulator

+### Choosing the pdf backend

+Fotokopierer can be built with (default) or without the [PoDoFo][Podofo] library using the following cmake configuration option:

+    # Using PoDoFo for pdf export
+    cmake -DWITH_PODOFO:BOOL=On

+or

+    # Using QPdfWriter for pdf eport
+    cmake -DWITH_PODOFO:BOOL=Off

+Using PoDoFo has the following advantages and disadvantages

+1. Advantages:
+   - generates much smaller pdf files due to better image compression (sometimes 2-3 times smaller)

+2. Disadvantages:
+   - requires PoDoFo and FreeType (and libjpeg and libtiff) to be statically linked
+   - more complicated build process
+   - larger executable
+   - much longer compile times

 ## Download sources